 This is a wooden fort that was constructed on the banks of the Kennebec River in 1754.
 The fort is considered to be the oldest of its kind in New England and also the oldest stockade fort in the country.
 Old Fort Western is a National Historic Landmark and it features a store and houses that are well restored.
 You will also see information and exhibits about the fort and learn about the history of the area during the mid-18th century.

 Maine Maritime Museum

-This museum can be found on a 19th-century shipyard and it is dedicated to preserves and interprets the seafaring, lobstering, and shipbuilding heritage of Maine.
+This museum can be found on the site of a 19th-century shipyard and it is dedicated to preserving and interpreting the seafaring, lobstering, and shipbuilding heritage of Maine.
 The museum houses an extensive collection of artifacts and materials on everything from clipper ships and lighthouses to maritime art.
-The museum is surrounded by a blacksmith shop, 140 Maine-built or Maine-related boats, a hands-on lobster exhibit that you can explore.
-You should also not miss Mary E which is the oldest fishing schooner that was built in Maine.
+The museum is surrounded by a blacksmith shop, 140 Maine-built or Maine-related boats, and a hands-on lobster exhibit that you can explore.
+You should also visit the Mary E which is the oldest fishing schooner built in Maine.

 Coastal Maine Botanical Gardens

-This garden was opened in 2007 and it covers 270 acres of land.
-The garden is divided into various themed gardens which house native and exotic plants which thrive in water, woodland, and other environments.
-The highlight of the garden is the garden for the five senses filled with plants with varieties of flavors, fragrances, and textures, with in raised beds for wheelchair access.
-There is also a large children’s garden suitable for the visitor of all ages and also the woodland village of fairy houses.
-You are also going to find numerous walking trails that slope down to the shore.
-The best way to explore this garden is through the daily tour where you will be shown rare and native plants.
+This garden was opened in 2007 and covers 270 acres of land.
+The garden is divided into themed gardens which house native and exotic plants which thrive in water, woodland, and other environments.
+One highlight of the garden is the Garden of the Five Senses filled with plants in varieties of flavors, fragrances, and textures, within raised beds for wheelchair access.
+There is also a large children’s garden suitable for visitors of all ages that includes a woodland village of fairy houses.
+There are also numerous walking trails that slope down to the shore.
+The best way to explore this garden is by taking one of the daily tours where you will be shown rare and native plants.
 The garden also hosts art exhibitions in the visitor center during summer, fall, and spring.